 - How many types of prototype models are there?

-- What are the two types of prototyping?
+- What are examples of prototypes?

 - What is another word for prototype?